ninjamuffin10111/hello-1/java/README.md

 # Hello Java

+First let's be clear, there are many other better programming languages for creating command line programs.
+Java is the worst of the modern language options.
+(Golang or Python are practically always preferred these days.)

 This directory is organized as would be found in an Android project.
 Separating `src` and `build` is a long standing Java development best practice that is best to adopt from the very beginning.